venGaza/ukdah/README.md

 ### Run with Docker

-If you would like to run this application using Docker, run the following commands:
+If you would like to run this application using Docker, run the following commands from within the Ukdah directory:

 ```bash
 #Build the image from the dockerfile